 Record cold could arrive in Las Vegas this weekend

-Friday through Sunday will see possible record cold high temperatures at McCarran International Airport, according to latest forecast issued at 3 a.m.
-Friday by the weather service.
+Friday’s forecast calls for sunny and breezy conditions in the valley with a high of 49.
+Winds will be 15 to 25 mph with gusts around 40.
+That high is 3 degrees above the record of 46 set in 2006.

-Friday’s forecast high of 49 is 3 degrees above the record cold high of 46 set in 2006.
+Some snow flurries were reported in western Las Vegas Friday morning, mostly in Summerlin.

-Saturday could see a high of 47, which would tie the 47 set in 2006.
+Tonight will be mostly clear with a low of 33.
+Winds will be lighter at 5-15 mph with gusts up to 30 before midnight.

-The cold follows on the heels of a Thanksgiving storm that soaked the Las Vegas Valley with anywhere from six-tenths of an inch of rain in the northwest to a quarter-inch in Boulder City and Henderson.
+Saturday could see a high of 47, with Sunday’s high forecast to be 50.

-“The entire valley for a uniform spread of rain,” Boothe said.
-“It was a very gradual decrease from northwest to southeast.”
+The cold follows on the heels of a Thanksgiving rainstorm that soaked the with anywhere from 0.6 of an inch of rain in the northwest to a 0.25 of an inch in Boulder City and Henderson.

 Sporadic snow showers in mountains